amintahmasbi/simple_arm/README.md

 A mini-project to better explain pub-sub architecture in ROS

 -### How to Launch the simulation?
+Download the VM provided by Udacity.
 Make sure you have all the required ROS packages installed, and that this package is in your ROS workspace (assumed ot be `~/catkin_ws`.

 ```sh
 $ cd ~/catkin_ws